arwelbrown/brc/README.md

 We should be good to go!
 The project will not load with images however, so you'll need to get them directly from the server.

 ## Database
-As part of the sail setup, you will create a MySQL database, running on port 3306 of your local machine.
+The DDEV setup stage will create a MySQL database.
 You should be able to download any SQL client, and connect using the information in the .env file.
+To find out which port to use to connect the database, run
+`ddev describe`

 #### Populating the database
 In the project root directory, run the following commands;